aws-samples/aws-govcloud-graphql/README.md

 ### 2. Configuring and deploying the Generative AI stack

 Note: This solution assumes that the Generative AI model is previously provided by data scientists, and the ML model training and tuning is outside the scope of this solution.
+You may use the following [workshop](https://github.com/aws-samples/hugging-face-workshop), as a reference on how to deploy text generation models on Amazon SageMaker.

 1. create S3 Bucket, and upload *model.tar.gz* into the S3 Bucket.
 Note the bucket name, as that would be needed in the next step